Vegan Spinach Artichoke Dip

 - White Bean Hummus

 If you make this spinach artichoke dip recipe, please let me know!
 Leave a comment and rate it below.
-I love to hear what you think, or any changes you make.
+I love hearing what you think or any changes you make.

 - Prep Time: 15 min